GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 ### Shortcomings of the Long Tasks API

 Measuring long tasks in the field using the Performance Observer above is only somewhat useful.
-In reality, it doesn’t give that much information beyond the fact that a long task happened and how long it took.
+In reality, it doesn't give that much information beyond the fact that a long task happened and how long it took.

 Real User Monitoring (RUM) tools often track this, and can be used to trend the number or duration of long tasks or identifying which pages these happen on—but without the underlying details of what caused the long task, this is only of limited use.
 The Long Tasks API only has a [basic attribution model](https://developer.mozilla.org/docs/Web/API/TaskAttributionTiming), which at best only tells you the container the long task happened in (the main frame, or an iframe), but not the script or function which called it, as shown by a typical entry below: